pachyderm/pachyderm/doc/cookbook/splitting.md

    When you read an individual file now, you see the header and the contents.

-#  If you issue a 'get file' on the directory, it returns just the header/footer

 1. Run `get file` on the directory:

    ```bash